Vintage Pulp Mar 13 2020

 Thirty feet in the air.

-Below you see covers featuring characters who came to bad ends—of ropes.
+Below you see covers featuring characters who died suspended by their necks.
 Were they suicides?
 Murder victims?
 Hint: the books wouldn't be very interesting if they were suicides.
 There are others we could share, but thirty feet sounded nicer than thirty six or thirty eight.
 Maybe we'll add more later.
 For now see two in the same style here and here.

 diggfacebookstumbledelicious